defold/extension-poki-sdk/README.md

 >~~7.
 Prevent page jump~~

+Make sure you pause sounds and music when show ADS.

 When you get your PokiSDK Sitelock code, just add it to your game as:
 ```lua
 html5.run("Sitelock JS code from Poki")